-- Performs professional responsibilities independently and with minimal supervision. - Ensures safe operations and addresses customer or staff issues. - Advises and assists library customers; demonstrates the use of library resources. - Provides reference and readers advisory services to customers. - Performs bibliographic searches using both print and non-print sources. - Responds to suggestions, requests, or concerns from library users or community members. - Identifies and anticipates changing community needs and changes in technology or library best practices and develops plans, services, and programs to address these changes.
+- Performs professional responsibilities independently and with minimal supervision. - Serves as "Manager on Duty/Librarian-in-Charge" of a designated facility during assigned shifts.
+Ensures safe operations and addresses customer or staff issues. - Demonstrates excellent customer service to staff, volunteers, vendors, and library patrons. - Advises and assists library customers; demonstrates the use of library resources. - Provides reference and readers advisory services to patrons. - Performs bibliographic searches using both print and non-print sources. - Responds to suggestions, requests, or concerns from library users or community members in a timely manner.